1. Sabbatic Leaves and Leaves of Absence

 Full-time or part-time members of the faculty are eligible for the following paid leaves of absence.
 (Medical and parenting leaves may also be covered by the Family and Medical Leave Act, ("FMLA") and the Massachusetts Maternity Leave Act ("MMLA").
 Paid leaves under this section will run concurrently with leave to which the faculty member may be entitled under the FMLA or MMLA.
 See V.C.II.)

 a.
 Medical.
 A full-or part-time member of the faculty with an appointment to the faculty of at least a one-year term will be eligible for up to six months of paid leave to recuperate from illness or recover from short-term disability.
 Paid leaves for illness or short-term disability generally are occasioned by absences of eight weeks or more; loss of time due to illness for shorter periods is usually worked out without formal leave by the department and the administration.
 The college will require a physician's letter to support a request for medical leave and may require a physician's certification of fitness to return to work.
-The terms of the leave will be confirmed in writing by the dean of the faculty's office, as are all other leaves of absence.
+The terms of the leave will be confirmed in writing by the provost and dean of the faculty's office, as are all other leaves of absence.
 Insofar as the relevant details are known, a stated intention about returning to work and the timing of the return should be given when a leave is requested.

 The college recognizes that extended medical leave can interfere substantially with a faculty member's research, scholarship, and/or administrative responsibilities.
 To address this concern, the college offers faculty members on medical leave of a least eight weeks but less than a full semester the option of taking a one semester leave from their teaching responsibilities, with full compensation, so that they may use the additional time to accomplish their research, scholarship, and/or administrative goals, assuming they are medically able to do so.
-A request for a semester teaching leave should be made to the dean of the faculty as early as possible.
-The dean will consult with the department to arrange appropriate coverage for the faculty member's teaching and/or administrative responsibilities during the semester affected by the leave, and the faculty member will work with the dean to identify the research, scholarship, and/or administrative goals to be accomplished during the leave.
+A request for a semester teaching leave should be made to the provost and dean of the faculty as early as possible.
+The provost will consult with the department to arrange appropriate coverage for the faculty member's teaching and/or administrative responsibilities during the semester affected by the leave, and the faculty member will work with the dean to identify the research, scholarship, and/or administrative goals to be accomplished during the leave.
 If the medical leave begins during an academic semester, then the teaching leave may be taken during that same semester.
 If the medical leave begins during the periods between semesters, then the teaching leave may be taken during the immediately following semester.
 This semester teaching leave will not affect calculations for sabbaticals or other leave of absence.
 Tenure-track faculty members may also choose, at the time this leave is requested, to have the year in which the leave is taken not count toward service for tenure.